LionWeb-io/lionweb-typescript/models/README.md

 # README

-This directory contains serializations of models in the LIonWeb JSON format.
+This directory contains serializations of models in the LionWeb JSON format.
 A split is made between [languages](./meta), and [instances](./instance) of those.